Apacheta-Aguilucho volcanic complex: Eruption history

 The volcanic complex is of Pliocene to Pleistocene age and developed over several different stages.
 In the first stage, the so-called Aguilucho ignimbrite consisting of moderately welded, white-to-pink pyroclastic flows was emplaced 7.5 ± 0.6 million years ago and andesitic lava flows 6.7 ± 0.3 million years ago.
 Subsequently, more lava flows were emplaced, consisting of blocky dacite.

 The Apacheta and Aguilucho volcanoes were constructed consecutively.
 Apacheta consists of lava flows and pyroclastic material made out of andesite, and its crater is covered by pyroclastic flows and a 2.5 km long rhyolitic lava flow.
 Aguilucho is constructed by lava flows.
 Finally, several lava flow fields were emplaced together with the lava domes Pabellón and Chac-Inca.
 1,204,000 ± 33,000 years ago an ignimbrite named Aguilucho ignimbrite was erupted from the Apacheta volcano.

 Apacheta grew between about 1.024 and 0.9 million years ago and Aguilucho between 0.7 and 0.6 million years ago.
 Lava flows on Apacheta-Aguilucho have been dated to 910,000 ± 140,000 and 700,000 ± 200,000 years before present, with one lava flow being dated to 652,000 ± 12,000 years ago.
 The date of the sector collapse is not known with certainty but was probably after the last lava flow was emplaced on Apacheta-Aguilucho.

 Dating of Chac-Inca has produced an age of 140,000 ± 80,000 years before present.
 Different dates have been obtained on Cerro Pabellón: Potassium-argon dating yields an age of 130,000 - 80,000 years before present, while argon-argon dating has yielded an age of 50,000 ± 10,000 years before present.
+Their emplacement was presumably triggered by the entry of new magma into the magmatic system, and their ascent facilitated by the faults in the area.
 After the cessation of volcanic activity at Apacheta-Aguilucho, it appears to have migrated to the neighbouring Azufre volcano.
 Future eruptions may consist of small explosions with local impact, of perhaps phreatic nature.
+A local subsidence of the ground began in 2017 and ended in 2020 appears to be related to the beginning geothermal power extraction.